Happy Code is humane

 and that there must be some space

-for judgment, appeal, reversal, or recovery.
+for judgement, appeal, reversal, or recovery.

-That space is mercy.
+That space is leeway.

-We tend to resist words like mercy
+We tend to resist leeway

 But many systems need exactly that.

-Not sentimentality.
+Not mercy.

 Not chaos.